HMS Spitfire (1782): French Revolutionary Wars

 Spitfire recaptured the galiot Two Brothers in May.

 Durham was promoted to post captain on the frigate Narcissus on 24 June, and Commander James Cook replaced him on Spitfire.
-Cook's death by drowning in January 1794 necessitated the assigning of Commander John Clements to take over the Spitfire.
+Cook's death by drowning in January 1794 necessitated the assigning of Commander John Clements to command Spitfire.

 Commander Amherst Morris succeeded Clements in October.
 In 1796 Commander Michael Seymour replaced Morris.